ThomasNieto/KCWIT-Tools-Install/README.md

 4. If there are any errors or warnings please get a hold of a mentor for help.

-5. To view, update, install, or reinstall packages start `Cakebrew` from the `Applications`.
+5. To view, update, install, or reinstall packages start `Cakebrew` from `Applications`.